Module tf.advanced.highlight

 highlights : set|dict

 The nodes to be highlighted.
-Keys/elements are the nodes to be highlighted.
+Keys / elements are the nodes to be highlighted.
 This function is only interested in whether n is in it, and if so, what the value is (in case of a dict).
-If given as set: use the default highlight color.
-If given as dict: use the value as color.
+If given as set: use the default highlight colour.
+If given as dict: use the value as colour.

 isSlot : boolean